rails/rails/guides/source/active_support_core_extensions.md

 C.new(0, 1).instance_values # => {"x" => 0, "y" => 1}
 ```

-NOTE: Defined in +active_support/core_ext/object/instance_variables.rb+.
+NOTE: Defined in `active_support/core_ext/object/instance_variables.rb`.

 ### Silencing Warnings, Streams, and Exceptions

-The methods +silence_warnings+ and +enable_warnings+ change the value of +$VERBOSE+ accordingly for the duration of their block, and reset it afterwards:
+The methods `silence_warnings` and `enable_warnings` change the value of `$VERBOSE` accordingly for the duration of their block, and reset it afterwards:

 ```ruby
 silence_warnings { Object.const_set "RAILS_DEFAULT_LOGGER", logger }
 ```

-You can silence any stream while a block runs with +silence_stream+:
+You can silence any stream while a block runs with `silence_stream`:

 ```ruby
 silence_stream(STDOUT) do